 When you demonstrate a renewed commitment to service excellence, you are sending a strong message that the commitment is ongoing and, hopefully, contagious.
 And who knows what flashes of brilliance may appear if you throw in some freshly sharpened pencils and brand-new spiral notebooks.

-Tags: Brand, change, Culture Change, Customer Service in Healthcare, Employee Engagement, engagement, Healthcare Brand, Medical Mystery Shopping, Organizational Change, Patient Experience, Patient Satisfaction
+Tags: Brand, change, Culture Change, Customer Service in Healthcare, Employee Engagement, engagement, Healthcare Brand, Innovation, Medical Mystery Shopping, Organizational Change, Patient Experience, Patient Satisfaction